laszabine/ling1010exam/README.md

 **Step 1.**
-In your LaTeX editor, use `pdflatex` (should be the default) to generate a PDF out of `exam-template.tex`
+In your LaTeX editor, use `pdflatex` (should be the default) to generate a PDF out of `exam-template.tex` You may have to install additional LaTeX packages.
+If you're unsure how to do this, google it.

 **Step 2.**
 This file will automatically be named `exam-template.pdf`.